DDLCNewBeginnings/New-Beginnings/README.md

 ## Features

-* 4+ Endings!
-Now, Monika has her very own route!

-* New game mechanics, like the "Dating" feature, where you can take your special girl out!
-Choose when and where!
+* All new individualized dating system!
+Take the girls out on special dates - you pick when and where!

+* Weekends are you fun days!
+You can choose to call your friends, go out for a walk at the park, or if you have the confidence, ask someone out!

-* New artwork, backgrounds, music, characters, and more!
+* All new backgrounds, character graphics, music, and more!
+We're packing three times the content as the original game!

 ### Installation
+NOTE: Macintosh Operating systems are currently NOT supported.
 1. Download and install the [Ren'Py SDK](https://www.renpy.org/latest.html).
 2. Go to "releases" to download the [latest demo]().
 3. Extract the two mod folders.
 We HIGHLY recommend that you extract these two folders into a single, seperate folder.